awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-other-whattodo"></a>

 Refer to the email you received from the Amazon SES Enforcement team for details on the specific issue\.
-If possible, address this issue and reply to the ticket with the steps you have taken to address the issue\.
+If possible, address this issue and send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
+In your email, describe the changes you implemented\.
 Depending on your specific situation and the nature of the issues we discovered, we may lift your probation or suspension\.